mulaudzicalvin/multidadosti-addons/crm_menu/README.md

 ## CRM Menu

-This module creates the CRM menu.
+This module move the CRM menu

 ### Bug Tracker